 - Olive oil, an excellent anti-inflammatory and anti-oxidant agent that soothes and protects irritated skin, moisturizes it and protects it from damaging free radicals

 Although you may not be ready to take up the craft of soap making on your own, it is possible to find reputable manufactures that still create healthy, pure soap.
-Living Clean offers natural bar soaps that are infused with beneficial oils, such as Dr. Clark’s Pearl Olive Oil Soap, Rich’s MSM Soap Bars, or our Handcrafted Lye Soap with Oatmeal.
+Living Clean offers natural bar soaps that are infused with beneficial oils, such as Dr. Clark’s Pearl Olive Oil Soap, or Rich’s MSM Soap Bars.
 Browse a range of all-natural skincare products in the Living Clean store, or learn more about product ingredients: